ashleychontos/pySYD/docs/usage/intro.rst

 -----

-In the next topic, we will show some examples using these options.
+On the next page, we will show applications for some of these options in command-line examples.

-We have additional examples for some of these options in action to in :ref:`advanced usage<advanced>` and also have included a brief :ref:`tutorial` below that describes some of these commands.
+We also have our :ref:`advanced usage<advanced>` page, which is specifically designed to show these in action by providing before and after references.
+You can also find descriptions of certain commands available in the notebook tutorials.